Asqatasun/Asqatasun/docs/configuration-webapp-doc.md

-# Configuration of Tanaguru web application
+# Configuration of Asqatasun web application

 Here is the list of the parameters you can found in the /etc/tanaguru/tanaguru.conf file and thus can help you to customize your installation :